-Starting from February 3, an extremely cold wave hit the US.
-It is interesting that the extreme cold snap occurred after the warmest January on record for several states in the US.
-As reported by CNN, January 2023 was the first month that temperatures in New York City stood above average every single day, and that the month ended without visible snowfall in the city.
+Starting on February 3, an extremely cold wave hit the US.
+Interestingly, the extreme cold snap occurred after the warmest January on record for several states in the US.
+As reported by CNN, January 2023 was the first month that temperatures in New York City stood above average every day, and the month ended without visible snowfall in the city.

 On the same day, Boston recorded its coldest temperature at -23°C (-10°F), the lowest since January 1957.
 A state of emergency was also declared in Boston, Massachusetts on February 4, 2023, the Guardian reported.
 Some other cities also set their new daily records of temperature.

 On 18 January 2023, temperatures in the town of Yakutsk in eastern Siberia, 5,000 kilometers (3,100 miles) east of Moscow, plummeted to -62.7°C/-80.9°F – a new record low for the town.